-This is the page for our belowground carbon work in the EEON.
+This is the page for our belowground soil and carbon work in the EEON.
 Check back for updates, and see our belowground ecology blog from the field and ecosystem ecology lab at: http://blogs.evergreen.edu/ecology/belowground-ecology/

 Our lab uses multiple methods to understand variation in below ground processes in response to tree diversity.
 We have examined C flux below ground using scanner-based minirhizotron technology (CI-600), IRGA technology, estimation of total below ground carbon allocation, root excavation, and nitrogen mineralization and microbial community techniques.